 Day 2 Urumqi - Heavenly Lake - Urumqi (B, L)Today's highlight: Xinjiang Regional Museum, Heavenly Lake

 This morning after breakfast, you will be taken to have an educational visit to the Xinjiang Regional Museum.
-It is the most important ancient Silk Road themed museum in China which exhibits about 50,000 historical relics including more than 400 National First-class relics (60% of the total in Xinjiang).
+It is the most important ancient Silk Road themed museum in China, which exhibits about 50,000 historical relics including more than 400 National First-class relics (60% of the total in Xinjiang).
 Among all the exhibitions, the most unique exhibition is the Mummy Hall.
 It collects 10 more than 4000 years old mummies which were mostly found in Loulan Ancient Kingdom Ruin and preserved almost intact.
 Loulan Princess, the most famous mummy in the museum, will definitely strike you with its typical European face.
-All these important exhibitions help you learn deep into the history and culture of Xinjiang as well as ancient Silk Road.
+All these important exhibitions help you learn deep into the history and culture of Xinjiang as well as the ancient Silk Road.

 - Walking around the lake.
 Plank roads were constructed to encircle the lake.
 But since the lake is very large, it takes about 5 hours to finish the circle.
 You can decide the hiking length on your own according to your physical condition and time.
 Fee: free.

 - Boat Cruise on the lake.
 It is very popular among travelers to take a boat cruising to the deeper area of the lake and back, which is leisure and scenic.
-There are modern ships, Chinese-style ships and high-speed boats available with different prices.
+There are modern ships, Chinese-style ships and high-speed boats available at different prices.
 Fee: about CNY 100.

 - Loulan Princess mummy in Xinjiang Regional Museum

 - Taking a relaxing cruise on Heavenly Lake